kinnara-digital-studio/kecak-workflow/docs/PluginsList_ParticipantMapping.md

 - [Map Partipant to Users](https://kinnara-digital-studio.github.io/kecak-workflow/#/ParticipantMapping_MapParticipanttoUsers)
 ```
-Each particaipant declared in Process Design would have its mapping configure here.
+Each participant declared in Process Design would have its mapping configure here.
 There are various options to define particaipants.
 ```

 ###### Process start White list ######